Psychological Evaluations Designed to Bring Clarity

 Struggles with reading, writing, or math

-Concerns about ADHD, executive functioning, or learning differences (like dyslexia, dysgraphia, or dyscalculia)
+Questions about attention, executive functioning, or learning differences (such as dyslexia, dysgraphia, or dyscalculia)

 Difficulty with transitions or unexpected changes